rozek/notes-on-gundb/README.md

 ## Built-in Data Structures ##

-Apart from plain objects with properties of type `boolean`, `number`, `string` or "link", GunDB supports two more classes of data structures out-of-the-box:
+Apart from plain objects with properties of type `boolean`, `number`, `string` or "links", GunDB supports two more classes of data structures out-of-the-box:

 * (unordered) sets and
 * time graphs